floz/dom-element-loader/README.md

 ## Other html & dom loaders :
 * html-loader : very complete but export string and not a DOM node, so its a different usage
-* dom-loader : create an extra container & doesnt work on latest webpack
+* dom-loader : create an extra container & doesn't work on the latest webpack version

 ## Happy coding!